“It is nice to be important, but it is important to be nice.”

-During my undergraduate studies, I volunteer as a team leader at my university’s Peer Support Centre that provided peer counseling to students.
-As a team, we were responsible for hosting events that promote mental health and the Peer Support Centre to students, staff and the campus community in general.
+During my undergraduate studies, I volunteered at the Peer Support Centre on campus that provided peer counselling to students.
+As a Team Leader, I was responsible for leading a team to host events around campus that promoted mental health and the Peer Support Centre to students, staff and the campus community in general.

-We then shared their positive messages with the campus community via the Centre’s Facebook page.
+We utilized the Centre’s Facebook page to shared their positive messages with the wider campus community.

 . . .